 2b.
 Then select the Testing camera rotation object, under the object tracking manager.
 Click control shift F to snap it to your current view.

 2c. after that, do the same to the testing camera distance object. you should be able to see the camera view in a small thumbnail.

-4. To test this, in your chosen platform, open the 3d item, and select the AR mod, select the "Object Detection" option and try to adjust the camera over the physical object in your room / environment.
+4. To test this, in your chosen platform, open the 3d item, select the AR mod, select the "Object Detection" option, and try to adjust the camera over the physical object in your room/environment.

 Cause: Hololens module is not installed in Unity.

 Install it through Unity Hub under the name "Universal Windows Platform build Support", refer to installing Unity for more information.